Analysis | Over the course of 48 hours, most of Trump’s favorite conspiracy theories get hammered

 Apparently with good reason.
 The conservative website Daily Caller pored over what it said were text messages sent between Joe and Hunter Biden, finding that on multiple occasions in late 2018 and early 2019, the former vice president offered financial assistance to his son — undercutting the idea that Hunter was a secret source of dough.
 Those text messages have not been confirmed by The Washington Post.

-This isn't by itself exculpatory, but given the burden of proof Trump and his allies face in proving their unsubstantiated claims about Joe Biden's relationship with his son, it's the equivalent of dumping buckets of water on a campfire that stopped smoldering a week ago.
+This isn’t by itself exculpatory, but given the burden of proof Trump and his allies face in proving their unsubstantiated claims about Biden’s relationship with his son, it’s the equivalent of dumping buckets of water on a campfire that stopped smoldering a week ago.

 None of this matters for the election, of course.
 It’s too late for that.
 But it is important as context for claims Trump has made dozens of times about his own innocence and the culpability of his political opponents.
 It was never likely, given what we knew, that there would be a smoking gun found in Joe Biden’s hand.
 The revelations of the past 48 hours, though, suggest that it was Trump, not Biden, whom investigators believed might have been close to a crime scene.